alazraq/Abdou_CS_DS_doc/Break_down/cloud_batch_info.md

 # Cloud Batch Info
 ## Tools:

-2. Virtualenv and Virtualenvwrapper: Virtualenv is the tool that handles creating virtual environments. --> We use Virtual Environment so we can test python code in encapsulated environments and to also avoid filling our base Python installation with a bunch of libraries we might use for only one project.
-Virtualenvwrapper lets you make a virtual env.

 4. Vue.js: Vue  is a front-end framework: a progressive framework for building user interfaces (frontend development).
 The core library is focused on the view layer only, and is easy to pick up and integrate with other libraries or existing projects.
 On the other hand, Vue is also perfectly capable of powering sophisticated Single-Page Applications when used in combination with modern tooling and supporting libraries.
 Other frameworks include ionic-angular, ruby on rails, asp.net, ...
 5. Quasar Framework for Vue.js: Quasar is an open-source Vue.js based framework, which allows you as a web developer to quickly create responsive++ websites/apps in many flavours: SPAs (Single Page App) - SSR (Server-side Rendered App) (+ optional PWA client takeover) - PWAs (Progressive Web App) - Mobile Apps (Android, iOS, …) through Apache Cordova - Multi-platform Desktop Apps (using Electron).
 Quasar’s goal is: write code once and simultaneously deploy it as a website, a Mobile App and/or an Electron App.
 6. Yarn: Yarn is a new package manager that replaces the existing workflow for the npm client or other package managers while remaining compatible with the npm registry.
 It has the same feature set as existing workflows while operating faster, more securely, and more reliably.